blab/ncov-19B/narratives/ncov-19B_resurgence.md

 # [Closing summary](https://nextstrain.org/groups/blab/ncov/19B?d=tree,map,entropy&legend=open)

 <!-- This is the left-side text -->
+In this report, we explored the genetic composition of viruses currently circulating in clade 19B.
+We observed many 'familiar' mutations, including multiple emergences of spike D614G.

-Spike mutations in 19B also present in a variant of concern (501Y.V1, 501Y.V2, and 501Y.V3):
+We found the following spike mutations also present in a variant of concern (501Y.V1, 501Y.V2, and 501Y.V3):
 - 18F
 - 69-70 del
 - 143 del (along with 140-142 del)